-10.7.5 Graduate diplomas in Nuclear Technology
+10.7.5 Graduate diplomas in Nuclear Design Engineering and Nuclear Technology

-To earn a graduate diploma, students are required to complete four courses approved by the graduate program director that are relevant to one of the six areas of specialization.
-Each diploma has a set of defined courses relevant to the area of specialization.
-In addition, there are number of non-specialist courses common to all diploma programs.
+To earn a graduate diploma, students are required to complete four courses approved by the graduate program director that are relevant to one of the areas of specialization.
+Each diploma has a set of defined courses relevant to the area of specialization and potentially some non-specialist courses.
 The four courses must be completed within a three-year period with a minimum passing grade of B-minus for each course.